 Income Tax Expense: An unavoidable expense outside the control of the company, it varies on different tax rates but will be a percentage of pre-tax profit.
 The expense is disclosed separately on the statement due to this.

-Net Income: This is the net earnings for the shareholders of the company in a given period once all expenses are included.
-This figure will be the value before any dividend pay-outs.
+Net Income: The net earnings attributable to shareholders of the company in a given period once all expenses are included.
+It represents to figure before any dividend pay-outs.

 Non-Controlling Interests: The proportion of profits attributable to shareholders in a subsidiary of the business who do not have control.